Resources

 CMMC processes

 Each maturity level of the CMMC highlights core cybersecurity practices.
-There are 171 practices in total across the five maturity levels.
+There are over 134 requirements in total across the three maturity levels.

-- CMMC Level 1 requires ‘basic cyber hygiene’, including steps taken to safeguard Federal Contract Information (FCI).
-There are 17 Level 1 practices.
+• CMMC Level 1 requires basic cyber hygiene, including steps taken to safeguard Federal Contract Information (FCI).
+There are 15 Level 1 practices.

-- CMMC Level 4 includes enhanced cybersecurity practices to protect CUI from Advanced Persistent Threats (APTs).
-There are 26 Level 4 practices, bringing the total to 156.
+• CMMC Level 3 includes enhanced cybersecurity practices to protect CUI from Advanced Persistent Threats (APTs).
+In addition to meeting CMMC Level 2, contractors must implement 24 specific requirements from NIST SP 800-172.

 Why is CMMC important?

-Before the introduction of the CMMC, all contractors handling sensitive government data and information (i.e. CUI) were expected to adhere to the criteria set out in the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012, Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
-The criteria required adherence with the cybersecurity controls of NIST 800-171, which the DIB could self-attest to be in compliance with.
+Before the introduction of the CMMC, all contractors handling sensitive government data and information (i.e., CUI) were expected to adhere to the criteria set out in the Defense Federal Acquisition Regulation Supplement (DFARS) Clause 252.204-7012, Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
+The criteria required adherence with the cybersecurity controls of NIST 800-171, which the DIB could self-attest to be compliant with.

-However, the previous model of self-attestation was deemed insufficient to protect the defense supply chain against potential IP theft and cyber breaches.
+However, the previous model of self-attestation was deemed insufficient to protect the defense supply chain against potential cyber breaches and IP theft.
 The economic cost of malicious cyber activity is estimated at $57b per annum, and cyber breaches can undermine US economic and national security.

-There has been a rapid increase in sophistication and operational security capabilities demonstrated by attackers in recent years.
-Defense contractors are experiencing significant and persistent attacks on their networks and systems.
+There has been a rapid increase in sophistication and operational security capabilities demonstrated by attackers in recent years, and defense contractors are experiencing significant and persistent attacks on their networks and systems.
 The CMMC was launched to improve the cybersecurity capabilities of the entire Defense Industrial Base (DIB).
 It ensures contractors have best practice processes in place to protect sensitive information on behalf of the government.

 Who will need CMMC certification?

-CMMC will apply to approximately 300,000 contractors in the DoD supply chain who handle Federal Contracting Information (FCI) or Controlled Unclassified Information (CUI).
+With the exception of contracts for commercially available off-the-shelf (COTS) items, CMMC will apply to all contractors in the DoD supply chain who use unclassified non-federal information systems to store, process or transmit Federal Contracting Information (FCI) or Controlled Unclassified Information (CUI).
 It will affect suppliers at all tiers of the DIB, from prime contractors to SME contractors as well as foreign suppliers.
 Both prime and subcontractors that process CUI on behalf of the government will need certification.
-The Department of Defense will state the required CMMC level in Request for Proposals (RFP).
+The Department of Defense (DoD) will state the required CMMC level in contract solicitations.

 “If you’re a subcontractor, seek advice and guidance from the prime.
 The Defense Industrial Base Sector Coordinating Council (DIB SCC) runs the CyberAssist website, containing lots of valuable resources to help the DIB enhance its cyber posture.”